david-istvan/david-istvan.github.io/program.md

 This is a full-day, fully online workshop, with two distinct parts.

+## I. Morning session: Presentations.
-<b>I. Morning session: Presentations.</b> Lightning talks, vision paper presentations, case paper presentations; and a Q&A session after each talk.
-All talks will be recorded and published on the workshop’s website.
+We will entertain a range of presentations in the form of lightning talks, vision paper presentations, and case paper presentations.
+After each talk, we will animate a Q&A discussion session.
+All talks will be recorded and published on the workshop website.

 *Accepted papers & detailed program TBA*.

-<b>II.
-Afternoon session: Hands-on experimentation.</b> The participants will be invited to experiment with the tools of their choice.
-Tool developers are invited to support the experiments with their tools by providing a supervisory presence, and preferably a brief tutorial before an experiment commences.
-Participants are invited and encouraged to experiment with multiple tools in the afternoon; and are asked to subsequently evaluate their experience.
-No prior knowledge is required for the afternoon session; the talks of the morning session, and the brief tutorials in the afternoon will provide sufficient information to enable working with the tools.
+## II.
+Afternoon session: Hands-on experimentation.
+We invite the participants to experiment with the collaborative modeling tools of their choice.
+Tool developers are invited to support the hands-on session assigned to their tools by providing a supervisory presence, and preferably a brief tutorial before the session starts.
+We encourage participants to experiment with multiple tools in the afternoon.
+We then ask them to subsequently evaluate their experience.
+No prior knowledge is required for the hands-on session: the morning talks and the brief tutorials should provide sufficient information to enable working with the tools.
 The experiments will be conducted in Zoom breakout rooms.

+*List of tools available TBA*.

-# Post-workshop activities
+# Post-workshop publication

-The valuable data collected during the workshop, along with the lessons learned, will be reported in a journal paper soon after the workshop.
+We are planning to report the valuable data collected during the workshop, along with the lessons learned, in a journal publication, such as ([SoSyM](https://www.sosym.org/), [STTT](https://www.springer.com/journal/10009) or [JOT](http://www.jot.fm/)) soon after the workshop.
 Interested participants will be invited to co-author this publication.